Chapter 8: Features of Serial Meaning

 When a serial meaning continues across adjoining interactions of a compound phenomenon, as can happen when the interactions are of the same mode, I call it a serial narrative.

 Though a serial narrative is interrupted when the adjoining interactions are of different modes, it may well pick up from where it left off when a previously interrupted mode is resumed.
-Narratives can thus continue across interruptions - and do so apparently seamlessly - since in context of their own mode nothing meaningful happened during their interruption.
+Narratives can continue across interruptions - and do so apparently seamlessly - since in the context of their own mode nothing meaningful happened during their interruption.
+Of course a disjunctive interaction may occur during an interruption to prevent the narrative's resumption, in which case the narrative terminates.

 A narrative runs in its own mode only, but a compound phenomenon may have a narrative running in each mode and skip between them as it skips between modes, with the narrative in each mode appearing seamless in its own mode while being meaningless - not even recognizable as being a narrative - in the other.

-Of course a disjunctive event may occur during an interruption to divert the course of a narrative or prevent its resumption.
-Such an event would appear inexplicable in the narrative's own context because whatever occurred during its interruption would be meaningless to it.
-In the narrative's mode the disjunct would appear to have arisen randomly, without reason.
-A disjunctive event may also occur while in a narrative's own mode, which would not be so mystifying.
+When a disjunct occurs during an interruption that diverts the course of a narrative or prevents its resumption, the disjunct would appear inexplicable in the narrative's own context because whatever occurred during its interruption would be meaningless to it.
+In the narrative's mode the disjunctive interaction would appear to have arisen randomly, without reason.
+When a disjunct occurs in a narrative's own mode it would not be so mystifying.

 Fields of Serial Meaning